trivia

 TMDs are passive vibration control devices used to reduce structural sway.

 AMDs are electrical vibration-damping devices that use active control.
-It requires a power supply and electrical components and requires maintenance.
-However, it has the same vibration-damping effect as a TMD with approximately 10 times the weight, and can be installed in locations with severe load and footprint requirements.
+It requires a power supply and electrical components, and requires maintenance.
+However, it has the same vibration-damping effect as a TMD with approximately 10 times the weight, and can be installed in locations with limited load or installation area.
 It can also be effective for multiple natural frequencies.

 In what place?
 What kind of shaking?Causes of shakingProblems due to shaking